- using images that are part of the message without text alternatives

 Breaking down barriers

 Making sites accessible doesn't mean not being creative – and shouldn't mean not making the site visually appealing for those who can appreciate it.
 It is about checking things behind the scenes and it's about using industry best-practice and complying with standards.
-Which, by the way, we do by default.

-The W3C provides information on the Web Accessibility Initiative.
+For more information on how to make your website accessible, the W3C provides information on the Web Accessibility Initiative.